Find Grad Schools

 Education Levels of Construction Engineering Majors

-In 2020-2021, 6 graduate certificates were awarded to construction engineering majors.
+During the most recent year for which data is available, 15 people earned their graduate certificate in construction engineering.
 This makes it the 256th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in construction engineering at each degree level.